Artistic rendering โ Event may differ

 Tips & Advice

-• Check the weather forecast and local snow reports before heading out, as sledding is entirely dependent on sufficient snowfall.
+- Check the weather forecast and local snow reports before heading out, as sledding is only possible after significant snowfall.

-• Dress in warm, waterproof layers and wear sturdy, waterproof boots to stay comfortable and dry during your sledding adventure.
+- Dress in warm, waterproof layers and wear sturdy, waterproof boots to stay comfortable during your sledding adventure.

 Frequently Asked Questions

-What are the best spots for sledding in Central Park?
+What are the best places to go sledding in Central Park?

 Nearby Places (10 total)